 We will discuss the monetization strategies later.

 Hyper Casual Game Design

-Hyper-casual games have clean and simple visuals that are infused with 3D designs to provide attractive gameplay to the users.
+Hyper-casual games have clean and simple yet very colourful visuals that are infused with 3D designs to provide attractive gameplay to the users.
 To make focusing easier, most hyper-casual games use geometry and lines.
 This enables the user to pay utmost focus to the game.

-Along with simple visuals, hyper-casual games use very limited mechanics.
+Along with simple visuals, hyper-casual games use multiple gameplay mechanics.
 There are various mechanics that the games can choose from.
 Most of the hyper-casual games will use only one mechanic to keep the game simple.
 Finding more than one mechanic in a hyper-casual game is a rare sight.